 - Alcohol and drug use by drivers and pedestrians

 Virginia Pushes Education About Pedestrian Safety

 Virginia is taking several steps to lower the number of pedestrian deaths in the state, including more pedestrian safety education.
 The Virginia DMC created a video, ?Eyes Meet to Cross Streets,? which it shared on social media.
 The video received more than 6,700 views on Facebook.
 Virginia DOT creates an Active Transportation newsletter, and the Statewide Bicycle and Pedestrian Program newsletter is shared with 438 advocates throughout the state.
 Also, each year Drive Smart Virginia hosts an awareness month in September and works with numerous stakeholders to spread information about safely sharing the road with pedestrians and cyclists.

 Did You Lose a Relative in a Vehicle-Pedestrian Accident?

 If your loved one was a pedestrian who was hit by a car and killed, please don?t hesitate to talk with a pedestrian accident attorney in Roanoke.
-At Lugar Law PC, we have years of experience handling all types of car accident cases, including wrongful death lawsuits.
+At Lugar Injury Law, we have years of experience handling all types of car accident cases, including wrongful death lawsuits.
 We?ll work closely with your family and fight for full and fair compensation through insurance or litigation.
 We know money can?t bring back your relative.
 But compensation is essential to helping you pay your bills and move forward without additional financial strain.